Poornima G

 - More files in a bulky org result in slow application performance.

-- Meeting compliance demands becomes a challenge when you can’t keep all your files in your control & access.
+- Meeting compliance demands becomes a challenge when you can’t keep all your files under your control & access.

 Overcome Salesforce File Storage Limit With XfilesPro